metabase/docs.metabase.github.io/paid-features.md

 ---
 permalink: /docs/latest/paid-features/
 layout: new-docs
-title: Paid features
+title: Pro and Enterprise features
+hide_right_hand_newsletter_subscribe_widget: true
 ---

-# Paid features
+# Pro and Enterprise features

 This page lists the paid features included with the Enterprise Edition of Metabase used in both the Pro and Enterprise plans.
 See [Pricing](/pricing/).